TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Click for more information

-When multiple Network Interface Cards (NICs) connect to the same subnet, users might incorrectly assume that the interfaces load balance automatically.
+When multiple network interface cards (NICs) connect to the same subnet, users might incorrectly assume that the interfaces automatically load balance.
 However, ethernet network topology allows only one interface to communicate at a time.
 Additionally, both interfaces must handle broadcast messages since they are listening on the same network.
 This configuration adds complexity and significantly reduces network throughput.

-If you require multiple NICs on a single network for performance optimization, you can use a Link Aggregation (LAGG) configured for Link Aggregation Control Protocol (LACP).
+If you require multiple NICs on a single network for performance optimization, you can use a link aggregation (LAGG) configured with Link Aggregation Control Protocol (LACP).
 A single LAGG interface with multiple NICs appears as a single connection to the network.

 While LACP is beneficial for larger deployments with many active clients, it might not be practical for smaller setups.
 It provides additional bandwidth or redundancy for critical networking situations.
 However LACP has limitations as it does not load balance packets.